KusumaKrish15/Comic-Book.DB/docs/api/Post-comic-paperback.md

 A JSON object containing the properties of the comic trade paperback book to be added.

 ### cURL example
-Shows creating a new comic trade paperback book titled "Conan The Barbarian".
+Shows creating a new comic trade paperback book titled "Conan The Barbarian."

 ```
 curl -X POST \